VerosK/ansible-icingaweb2-php-fpm/README.md

 # ansible role VerosK.icingaweb2-php-fpm

 This sets up icingaweb2 with php-fpm.
-Although it works (in production), it's still more proof of concept
+Although it works (in production), it's still more proof of concept.

+Update 2018-08: Has some issues with Icinga 2.9+ and aNag, but nobody is using CGIs in 2018, isn't it?

 Works on CentOS but can be updated to Debian easily.